ethereum-optimism/superchain-ops/tasks/eth/1-security-council-phase-0/README.md

    (`eth:0xc2819DC788505Aac350142A7A707BF9D03E3Bd03`).

    c.
-Verify that the Security Council multisig's threshold and signers match what's published in the governacne forum.
+Verify that the Security Council multisig's threshold and signers match what's published in the governance forum.

 3. Both of the other state changes are nonce changes only.